About the Comprehensive and Progressive Agreement for Trans-Pacific Partnership

 - strong provisions that help protect and advance Canadian interests, such as the protection of the environment, labour rights and preservation of the right to regulate in the public interest, while enhancing trade and investment with CPTPP markets.

 Additionally, the CPTPP includes an accession process that provides for the further expansion of the Agreement’s membership now that the Agreement is in force.
-Any economy that is able to meet the high-standard rules and ambitious market access commitments of the CPTPP can seek to join the Agreement, subject to negotiations on terms and conditions with the current CPTPP members.
-As a result, the CPTPP may provide Canada with preferential access to additional markets in the Asia-Pacific region in the future.
+The CPTPP membership is open to accession by any economy that is able to meet the high-standard rules and ambitious market access commitments of the CPTPP, demonstrates a track record of compliance with international trade commitments, and garners the consensus of existing CPTPP Parties, subject to negotiations on terms and conditions with the current CPTPP members.
+As a result, the CPTPP has the capacity to provide Canada with preferential access to additional markets in the Indo-Pacific region and beyond, as demonstrated by the recent addition of the United Kingdom.

 Implementation and ratification